pkern90/CarND-PID-Control-Project/README.md

 ## Reflection

 ### PID Components
+**P** accounts for the current cte (Cross Track Error).
+So the further of the car is of the reference line the stronger the output value will be.
+A high coefficient for the P-error will allow the car to react quickly but also cause it to overshoot and oscillate.

+**I** accounts for error values in the past.
+In this case it is just the sum over all errors.

+**D** accounts for future trends based on the current change rate.
+A higher coefficient reduces overshooting and therefore helps the car to stay on the reference line.

 ### Parameter Tuning
 To find working parameters for the P, I and D coefficients a manuel approach was chosen.
 In the beginning Ki and Kd